 As always, the protection of our patients and staff is our highest priority.

-In line with State Government advice we are not able to accept visitors at our hospital from 28 May until further notice.
+In line with Victorian Government advice we are not able to accept visitors at our hospital from midnight 15 July 2021 until further notice.
 Visitors will not be able to attend our site unless they are:

 - the parents, guardians or carers for a patient under the age of 18